Insuring State Property, Officials and Employees.

 § 58-31-52.
 State motor vehicle safety program.

 (a) Findings, Policy, and Purpose. - Motor vehicle accidents exact a terrible toll of human tragedy and suffering as well as national resources within the United States.
 The same is true, on a smaller scale, within North Carolina State government.
 Every year State employees or members of the general public are killed or injured, and a significant portion of the State's financial resources is expended as a direct result of accidents involving State-owned vehicles.
 Accordingly, it is North Carolina policy that the State-owned motor vehicle fleet and vehicles used on behalf of the State be operated and maintained in such a manner as to minimize deaths, injuries, and costs.
-The purpose of this section is to direct the Commissioner of Insurance to develop a program to provide policy, requirements, procedures, technical information, and standards for administering a State vehicle safety program which will apply to all State personnel involved in the administration and operation of vehicles on behalf of the State.
+The purpose of this section is to direct the Office of the State Fire Marshal to develop a program to provide policy, requirements, procedures, technical information, and standards for administering a State vehicle safety program which will apply to all State personnel involved in the administration and operation of vehicles on behalf of the State.

 (1) Basic criteria concerning qualifications, screening, and education of drivers.